Industry Solution

 Ready to compress your financial services rollout from quarters to weeks?

 Start a guided preview in your browser — no card, no sales call.
-You'll see the financial services baseline, draft your first policy, and export an audit-ready evidence pack inside the trial.
+You'll see the financial services baseline and draft your first policy preview before you ever pick a plan; publishing, training, and audit-ready exports unlock after checkout.

 Financial Services FAQs

-Most financial services teams reach a defensible baseline within 4–8 weeks using the seeded DORA pack plus jurisdiction overlays.
-The platform tracks readiness against each in-scope standard so you can show leadership exactly what's done, what's in progress, and what's outstanding.
+The platform seeds the DORA pack plus jurisdiction overlays for financial services, then tracks readiness against each in-scope standard so you can show leadership exactly what's done, what's in progress, and what's outstanding.

 Which standards and regulations should financial services organisations prioritise?

-This page maps the most common obligations — DORA, FCA_PRA, RBI, ISO_27001, SOC2 — and links each one through to policy families, evidence expectations, and the controls auditors check first.
+This page maps the most common obligations - DORA Obligations Profile, FCA/PRA Operational Resilience and Conduct Profile, RBI Master Directions Profile, ISO/IEC 27001, SOC 2 Trust Services Criteria - and links each one through to policy families, evidence expectations, and the controls auditors check first.
 The applicability engine flags which apply to your specific operating model so you don't over-scope.

 Will Quick Policy replace our existing GRC tooling?